 - Communicate expectations from each party

-- Identify specific areas and topics the mentor might help with
+- Identify specific areas and topics the mentor might help with, such as negotiating strategy

 In addition, you should make a commitment to yourself to make the most of the mentorship offered:

 - Accept feedback

 - Learn about industry history, jobs, and career paths your mentor might suggest